elastisys/compliantkubernetes-apps/tests/README.md

 Cypress have an extensive [documentation](https://docs.cypress.io) for writing tests.
 We currently import our own [`cypress.support.js`](cypress.support.js) support file that provide helper functions available using the `cy` object from within tests.

-The makefile will generate bats files to run the cypress to integrate it into the same test suite.
+The makefile will generate bats files to run the cypress to integrate both into the same test harness.

 ### Writing template tests